The following outlines what you must do if you wish to buy or sell cattle.

 abattoir will accept the stock for slaughter under the permit before applying

 for the permit.
-Application forms are available on line.
+Application forms are available online.

 Other Requirements

-3. Vendor Declaration
+2. Vendor Declaration

 Whenever cattle are sold or moved to another property with a different PIC a

-4. Recording the Movement on the NLIS Database
+3. Recording the Movement on the NLIS Database

 Movements